nborwankar/leevr/README.md

 Just have fun and don't forget to overturn the Internet.

 Hey maybe I ought to copyright "Overturn the Internet" while I am in this (c) happy mood.
 So here goes "Overturn the Internet" is (c) Nit... aww forget it ... go have fun.
-Use the phrase, yell it from the rooftops put it on the Internet, what do I care.
+Use the phrase, yell it from the rooftops, put it on the Internet, what do I care.

 But don't blame me when the Internet falls on your head.
 You've been warned.
 Now shoo, shoo!
 I got a lot of leevraging to do.